tonyqiu123/company-job-portal/readme.md

 ## Installation

-PREREQUISITES: Ensure Docker and Docker Compose are installed on your machine.
+Ensure Docker and Docker Compose are installed on your machine.
 Docker Compose is included in Docker Desktop installation for Windows and Mac.
 For Linux, you may need to install it separately.
 Docker Desktop can be downloaded from the official Docker website.

 ### 1. Clone the repository